 A lot of people suggest joining a four wheel drive club, because insurance companies often give discounts if you are a part of one.
 If you are part of a club (one that is formally recognized) then they believe you are a better driver and will reward you for it.
 If this is the case in your situation, then it’s worth doing!

 Is your car legal?

 The biggest mistake people make when getting insurance is buying it for a car that is not legal.
 I want to make this very, very clear.
-If you are driving a four wheel drive that is illegal in any way at all, the insurance companies are able to decline your claims.
+If you are driving a 4WD that is illegal in any way at all, the insurance companies are able to decline your claims.
 What this ultimately means is that buying insurance for your car could be a waste of money if it is even slightly illegal.
 There are so many ways that your car can be illegal, ranging from tyres that are too big, lifting your car too much, wheel spacers, engine modifications that are not approved, spotlights in the wrong place and the list goes on for pages and pages.
+Is your 4WD legal?

 Every state has different laws regarding this, so if anything has been modified it is vital that you find out whether it is legal or not.
 There are some very serious consequences if your car is not legal and you are in an accident.
 As a general rule, most 4x4 Insurance companies will cover any modifications on your vehicle provided they are legal, as defined by the laws in your particular state.
 However, you need to notify them of the modification, or again they are able to reject your claim.

 What can you expect to pay for 4WD Insurance?